 - 1. Attendance at an information meeting, if any, to inform the DBEs or ESBEs of prime contracting and subcontracting opportunities under a given solicitation. - 2.
 Advertisement in general circulation media, trade association publications, and small business publications for at least 20 days before proposals are due.
 If 20 days are not available, publication for a shorter reasonable time may be acceptable. - 3.
 Written notification to DBEs or ESBEs that their interest in the contract is solicited. - 4.
 Efforts made to select portions of work proposed to be performed by DBEs or ESBEs in order to increase the likelihood of achieving the stated goal. - 5.
-Efforts made to negotiate with DBEs or ESBEs for specific proposals including at a minimum: - A. The names, addresses and telephone numbers of DBEs or ESBEs that were contacted; - B. A description of the information provided to DBEs or ESBEs regarding the scope of work for the specified solicitation; and - C. A statement of why additional agreements with DBEs or ESBEs were not reached. - 6.
+Efforts made to negotiate with DBEs or ESBEs for specific proposals including at a minimum: - a.
+The names, addresses and telephone numbers of DBEs or ESBEs that were contacted; - b.
+A description of the information provided to DBEs or ESBEs regarding the scope of work for the specified solicitation; and - c.
+A statement of why additional agreements with DBEs or ESBEs were not reached. - 6.
 Information regarding each DBE or ESBE the contractor contacted and rejected as unqualified and the reasons for the contractor's conclusion. - 7.
 Efforts made to assist the DBE or ESBE in obtaining bonding or insurance required by the contractor.

 Note: If the NJTPA determines that the apparent successful firm has failed to meet the requirements of this section, the consultant will be afforded the opportunity for an administrative reconsideration of that determination prior to the award or rejection of the contract.
-As part of the administrative reconsideration process, the consultant will have the opportunity to provide additional written documentation or argument concerning the issue of whether it met the goal or made adequate good faith efforts to do so.
+As part of the administrative reconsideration process, the consultant will have the opportunity to provide additional written documentation or argument concerning the issue of whether it met the goal or made adequate good faith efforts to do so and may request an in-person meeting to discuss the administrative reconsideration.
+NJTPA's decision on reconsideration that the bidder failed to meet the goal or make adequate good faith efforts to do so will be made by an official who did not take part in the original determination.
 The NJTPA will send the consultant a written decision on reconsideration, explaining the basis for the finding that the consultant did or did not meet the goal or make adequate good faith efforts to do so.